neitzert/picard/README.md

 ### Adding New Adapters
-Adding new protocols to Picard is simple:
+Adding new protocols to PICARD is simple:

 Create a new Python file in the adapters/ directory.